 ARROW DYNAMICS 4D COASTER

 Although X at Six Flags Magic Mountain in California, USA, (or X2 as it’s now called) is technically classified as a Fourth Dimension (4D) Coaster, when it opened in 2002 it was the first coaster to use winged seats.
 On this coaster, the seats rotate 360° as the train travels along the track so passengers could be riding head first at one point and then on their back the next!
 X was created by now defunct coaster designer Arrow Dynamics.
-Only one of these coasters was made.
-The ride is now maintained by S&S Worldwide.
+Only one of these coasters ware made and the ride is now maintained by S&S Worldwide, who manufactured two more.

 INTAMIN’S ORIGINAL WING COASTER

-Intamin‘s Furius Baco opened in 2007 at PortAventura, Spain, and is generally considered to be the first Wing Coaster.
-On this ride, riders are launched and travel through a canyon where the walls are really close to the riders.
+Intamin‘s Furius Baco opened in 2007 at PortAventura Park in Spain, and is generally considered to be the first Wing Coaster.
+On this one, riders are launched and travel through a canyon where the walls are really close to the riders.
 Unfortunately the design of these trains and the intensity of the launch and speed makes the ride experience uncomfortable; it’s particularly rougher in the outer seats than the inner ones.
 Furius Baco is the only original Intamin Wing Coaster to built to date.

 INTAMIN’S NEW WING COASTER

 Intamin changed its winged-seating concept by putting the two center seats above the track and positioning its outer seats a little lower on either side.
 In this formation the riders on the outer edges have a more intense experience than those seated in the middle.
 This Wing Coaster uses lap bar restraints instead of over-the-shoulder restraints like on the versions by other manufacturers.
 The company’s first new Wing Coaster to open was Skyrush at Hersheypark in 2012, followed in 2016 by Flying Aces at Ferrari World Abu Dhabi in the U.A.E.